 4 Repealed by the Meat Industry Legislation (Amendment and Repeal) Act 1993.

-5 On the date as at which this reprint was prepared, the State Superannuation Amendment Act 2007 s.
+5 On the date as at which this compilation was prepared, the State Superannuation Amendment Act 2007 s.
 87 had not come into operation.
 It reads as follows:

 87. Statutory Corporations (Liability of Directors) Act 1996 amended